 Each "motif probability curve" shows the (estimated) probability of the best match to a given motif occurring at a given position in the input sequences.
-This estimated probability is based only on sequences that contain at least one match with score greater than the minimum score defined for this motif, and is the maximum likelihood estimate of the conditional probability shown below.
+This estimated probability is based only on sequences that contain at least one match with than the threshold defined for this motif, and is the maximum likelihood estimate of the conditional probability shown below.

 Points (X,Y) on the plot are: